 If you’re a Shaw resident, consider joining the Shaw Neighborhood Improvement Association (SNIA).
-Incorporated in 1975, SNIA serves the residents of the Shaw neighborhood by providing information, facilitating discussion, and acting on solutions.
-General membership meetings provide opportunities to personally interact with the Alderman, the 3rd District Police, the Neighborhood Stabilization Officer and SNIA Officers, as well as to meet and greet other residents of the community.
-The Chairs of each SNIA committee are present at meetings to provide updates and answer questions pertaining to committee activities.
+Formed in 1958 and incorporated in 1975, SNIA serves the residents of the Shaw neighborhood by building community, organizing neighborhood events, providing information, facilitating discussion, and acting on solutions.
+Neighborhood meetings provide opportunities to personally interact with the Alderman, the Police, the Neighborhood Improvement Specialist, and SNIA Officers, as well as to meet and greet other residents of the community.
 The agenda topics address current issues that are relevant to the Shaw Neighborhood and St. Louis City.
-The general membership meetings are held quarterly at St. Margaret of Scotland Church basement (on 39th at Flad).
+The neighborhood meetings are held bi-monthly at 7:00 p.m. beginning in February at Wild Olive (3901 Shaw Blvd).

 Shaw Neighborhood Improvement Association Membership